TourmalineCore/accounts-api/README.md

         timestamptz DeletedAtUtc
         text CorporateEmail "Not null.
 Default is ''." bool IsBlocked "Not null.
-Default is False." int8 TenantId FK "Not null.
+Default is False." bigint TenantId FK "Not null.
 Default is 1."
     }

     Roles{
-        int8 Id PK "Not null."
+        bigint Id PK "Not null."
         text Name "Not null."
         _text Permissions "Not null."

     }

     Tenants{
-        int8 Id PK "Not null."
+        bigint Id PK "Not null."
         text Name "Not null."
     }

     AccountRoles{
-        int8 AccountId FK "Not null."
+        bigint AccountId FK "Not null."
-        int8 RoleId FK "Not null."
+        bigint RoleId FK "Not null."
     }